 Commission recipients receive:

-- Three to six months of artistic, editorial, and technical support $300 honorarium
+- Eight to twelve months of artistic, editorial, and technical support

 - Opportunity for inclusion in our annual print publication, Invalid Format: An Anthology of Triple Canopy